Stratajet/css/README.md

 ### !Important

 * Due to the fact we are using external libraries like Material Design Lite, there is a possibility that important will need to be used from time to time but please avoid it if you can.

+### Namespacing

+* Custom Components `st-`
+All custom basic components should be prefaced with st- which stands for Stratajet.
+An element with an st- prefix implies that ancillary classes can be removed and the element will be able to look as good as it does in the style guide.
+There should only be one st- class per element.

+* Layout tweaks `lt-`
+All tweaks to components or layout should start with lt-.
+I would advise against having more that one lt- class.
+Please try to use atomic classes for variations instead of adding another lt- class.

+* Javascript hooks `js-`
+If an element requires a class for javascript functionality it should be prefaced with js-.
+Please note these classes should not be styled.

+* Utility Classes `atomic class names`
+All smaller tweaks to elements should be added with atomic classes.
+Please don't have too many atomic classes per element ie more than ten.
+If you find yourself with that number of classes please make a layout tweak class.